thappaya/pythonprj/README.md

 # pythonprj
-Here you can see my shitty little basement filled with cafeine-fueled, sleepless, time-wasting python project, but well, welcome!
+Here you can see my shitty little basement filled with caffeine-fueled, sleepless, time-wasting python project, but well, welcome!